Misakihime21/Luna/README.md

 4. girl found strength in her to fight demons
 5. crouching and climbing environment to get the light and wake mom
 6. mom helps a girl get to bed and turning lights on but girls telling her that she is fine in the dark

+along the way you can see that mom is suffering from depression cuz her husband left her, or maybe died. but the girl is the greatest support for her